 If you’re using your Espresso Agent scripts, you are, in effect, practicing NLP.
-That’s because the best scripts help us to frame discussions in a way that moves them toward our goal, which is about getting a positive response from the other person.
+That’s because the best real estate NLP scripts help us to frame discussions in a way that moves them toward our goal, which is about getting a positive response from the other person.

 - “I know I’m probably bugging you.”
 Don’t assume.
 And, above all, don’t apologize for doing your job.
 If you’re a service-focused agent, your job is to help them achieve their goals and dreams.
 So, in fact, you are not bugging them, but reaching out to help.

 If you’re able to stay away from the aforementioned, negative-leaning traps, you’re off to a good start.
-You’re Espresso scripts will guide you the rest of the way.
+Your Espresso scripts will guide you the rest of the way.

 But, what if your prospect confronts you with similar, negative sentiments, such as: “What is it with you people?
 I’ve already had a dozen calls this morning.”

-If a prospect leans in with something negative, you know have an opportunity to reframe the entire discussion by using the following process:
+If a prospect leans in with something negative, you now have an opportunity to reframe the entire discussion by using the following process:

 - Repeat: “I hear that you’re getting a lot of calls from other agents?”